 - 2) Set fishing through the user defined fishing mortality as described in chapter 15.3 - 3) Set parameter tierXXX to a value larger than 0.
 The tierXXX parameter tells Atlantis which assessment option to use.
 However, in the case of broken stick management, no specific assessment is necessary (as a pseudo assessment can be used).
 Setting up tierXXX>0 just tells Atlantis that broken stick management option should be applied for the species if its fishing is done through a user defined fishing mortality. - 4) Set the limit, A and B reference points in targ_refA, targ_refB and lim_ref parameters.
 Note, that these are NOT species specific, which means that same reference points will be applied for all species managed under the broken stick management option. - 5) Give a list of virgin biomasses for the species in the estBo parameter.
 These biomasses can be the same as the initial biomasses in the simulation, or they can be completely different (if consequences in virgin biomass misspecification are to be explored) - 6) It is possible to have two sets of reference points.
 This was implemented to simulate the situation where fishing of forage species required different reference points.
-To set up the second set of reference points, give their values in forage_refA, forage_refB and forage_lim_ref parameters.
-Also in parameter which ref identify which of the two reference points should be applied to each species (0 forage reference points, 1 target reference points) - 7) Provide Atlantis with the annual fishing mortality rates Fref (F year-1) that would result in the stock biomass equilibrating to either targ_refA or targ_refB (this choice is up to the user, based on the specifics of the harvest strategy in their location, remember that currently there is no reduction in fishing pressure until biomasses drop below the level specified by refB).
+To set up the second set of reference points, give their values in forage_refB and forage_refB and <a href="f - 7) Provide Atlantis with the annual fishing mortality rates Fref (F year-1) that would result in the stock biomass equilibrating to either targ_refA or targ_refB (this choice is up to the user, based on the specifics of the harvest strategy in their location, remember that currently there is no reduction in fishing pressure until biomasses drop below the level specified by refB).
 These values are typically estimated in stock assessments, and are independent of the fishing mortality values set in the mFC_XXX parameter (see chapter 15.3).
-If using tier8 then it is also necessary to supply the fishing mortality value to use at high biomass levels (when biomass is greater than targ_refA). - 8) The parameters Frestart_scalar also needs to be set as this is the multiplier for mFC_XXX to use as the default starting F once the fishery is reopened. - 9) Set up the period for which the broken stick management of fishery YYY should apply in YYY_start_manage and YYY_end_manage parameters (in days of the simulation run). - 10) You can also provide reference points for byproduct and bycatch groups using byproduct_refA, byproduct_refB, byproduct_refC, byproduct_refD, byproduct_lim_ref, bycatch_refA, bycatch_refB, bycatch_refC, bycatch_refD, bycatch_lim_ref - all of which have the same definition as for target and forage groups, but applied to byproduct and bycatch groups.
+If using tier8 then it is also necessary to supply the fishing mortality value to use at high biomass levels (when biomass is greater than targ_refA). - 8) The parameters Frestart_scalar also needs to be set as this is the multiplier for mFC_XXX to use as the default starting F once the fishery is reopened. - 9) Set up the period for which the broken stick management of fishery YYY should apply in YYY_start_manage and YYY_end_manage parameters (in days of the simulation run). - 10) You can also provide reference points for byproduct and bycatch groups using byproduct_refA, byproduct_refB, byproduct_refC, byproduct_refD, byproduct_lim_ref, bycatch_refA, bycatch_refB, bycatch_refC, bycatch_refD, bycatch_lim_ref all of which have the same definition as for target and forage groups, but applied to byproduct and bycatch groups.
 You can also provide discardTAC, which is used once B < Blim for TAC managed groups (this is currently only used for tiered management options).